Friday, October 30, 2015

 Titles like – some days you should just stay in bed, or a little adversity can pull a community together, or when it rains it pours!

 You get the idea.
-It’s been a grumpy wet week that has created a few problems for the island community.
+It’s been a grumpy, wet week that has created a few problems for the island community.

-Collapsed wall - TV Isla Mujeres photo
+Collapsed wallTV Isla Mujeres

-The first problem was an eight-foot tall retaining wall that collapsed from the weight of water in the soil.
+The first problem was an eight-foot-tall retaining wall that collapsed from the weight of water in the soil.
 Twelve inches of rain in twenty-four hours.
-It seems like we are back on the Wet Coast of BC – living in Vancouver, or the American equivalent of Seattle Washington.
+It seems like we are back on the Wet Coast of BC – living in Vancouver, or the American equivalent of Seattle, Washington.

-Murals painted in April 2015 - L Lock photo
+Murals painted April 2015, L Lock photo

-The wall supported the popular volleyball and exercise area for seniors, located along the double road that runs from the east to the west side of the island, past the newer cemetery and the big church.
-This spring local artists were invited to decorate the wall with murals of local creatures such as iguanas, hermit crabs, and turtles.
+This spring, local artists were invited to decorate the wall with murals of local creatures: iguanas, hermit crabs, and turtles.
 It was one of my favourite murals, not part of last year’s big Panga Seed fourteen murals painted in one month blitz, but still a well-planned and beautifully painted wall.

-Police cleaning up - TV Isla Mujeres photo
+Police cleaning up - TV Isla Mujeres

-Hidalgo Ave under water, Giovanna Flores photo
+Hidalgo Ave, Giovanna Flores photo

-Lawrie with the hard working Isla Animals gang
+Lawrie with the hard-working Isla Animals gang

 Crocodile prefers pond across from Isla Animals